Keyboard shortcuts

 3. Embedding model — used for skill matching and semantic memory.

-The wizard generates a complete [llm.orchestrator] section with provider map, chat route (primary + fallback), and embed route.
+The wizard generates a complete [[llm.providers]] section with named entries and embed/default markers.

 Multi-Instance Example